Felix Rusche

 Broadcasting Change: India’s Community Radio Policy and Women’s Empowerment

-ESEM Award 2024 - In recognition of the two best papers in applied economics presented by young researchers (<10 years post-PhD) at The Econometric Society’s European Meeting
+ESEM Award 2024 - best applied paper by a young researcher (<10 years post-PhD) at The Econometric Society’s European Meeting

 Job Market Paper